HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Hsieh_HW6.md

   0.03  0.03  0.01  0.01 -0.01 -0.02 -0.
 0.  ]

 (3) I built an AR model using data from January 1st 1989 to present time.
-Originally I tried to do just over 3 years of data (2017 to present) and only from September to October but got a r2 of 0.15.
-Then I tried to do the whole data set with only the last 10 years of data (2010 onwards) but also got an r2 value of 0.10.
+Originally I tried to do just over 3 years of data (2017 to present) and only from September to October but got an r2 of 0.15.
+Then I tried to do the whole data set with only the last 10 years of data (2010 onwards) but got an r2 value of 0.10.
 So I decided to use the entire dataset and add more steps into the model (I did 20 steps).
 This increased my r2 to a whopping 0.40 and I concluded this was the best of the three tries so I would stick with it.

 For my final model my training periods were rows 21-1200 (From May 28, 1989 to January 1, 2012), and my testing periods were rows 1200-finish (from January 8, 2012 to present).